Uzaaft/idun/README.md

 - Customizable key bindings for easy navigation and window management
 - Dynamic resizing and repositioning of windows for a flexible and intuitive workspace
 - Support for multiple displays for improved productivity and workflow
+- A hotkey demon(WIP).
+See the readme in the heimdall folder.

 ## Installation